 \subsubsection{Pressure profiles}

-First, the pressure profiles are shown on the top panel of Fig. \ref{3D_profs}.
-In the inner cluster region within the first 150~kpc, the pressure from the high resolution simulation is larger than the low resolution; the mean relative difference is $\sim 10\%$.
-It is reasonable given that the low resolution simulation does not resolve the small scale physics in the center of the cluster, the low resolution simulation has not converged in this area.
-Beyond 150~kpc, the two profiles are very similar, the mean relative difference between high and low resolution in this range is $\sim 2.0\%$ and both profiles agree within the error bars, particularly in the range [900,2500]~kpc.
-This shows that the low resolution simulation reaches convergence beyond 150~kpc. \\
+First, the pressure profiles are shown at the top panel of Fig. \ref{3D_profs}.
+In the inner cluster region within the first 150~kpc, the pressure from the high-resolution simulation is larger than the low-resolution one; the mean relative difference is $\sim 10\%$.
+It is reasonable, given that the low-resolution simulation does not resolve the small-scale physics in the cluster's centre, the low-resolution simulation has not converged in this area.
+Beyond 150~kpc, the two profiles are very similar, the mean relative difference between high and low-resolution in this range is $\sim 2.0\%,$ and both profiles agree within the error bars, particularly in the range [900,2500]~kpc.
+This shows that the low-resolution simulation reaches convergence beyond 150~kpc. \\

-In section \ref{sec:6}, we discuss the difference between the hydrostatic mass obtained from simulation-derived profiles and fitted profiles.
-To this aim, we fit the pressure profile to the generalized Navarro-Frenk-White (gNFW) model \citep{nagai2007effects} following the notation from the \cite{ade2013planck}.
-The radial profile is normalized at $R_{500}$ as well as the pressure, we have
+In Section \ref{sec:6}, we discuss the difference between the hydrostatic mass obtained from simulation-derived and fitted profiles.
+To this aim, we fit the pressure profile to the generalised Navarro-Frenk-White (gNFW) model \citep{nagai2007effects} following the notation from the \cite{ade2013planck}.
+The radial profile is normalised at $R_{500}$ as well as the pressure, we have

-The gNFW model is then written as:
+The gNFW model is then written as

-This model is defined by five parameters: the normalisation, $P_0$, the concentration at $R_{500}$, $c_{500}$, and three parameters for the slope of the profile : $\gamma$ for the core, $\alpha$ for the intermediate radii and $\beta$ for the outskirt.
+This model is defined by five parameters: the normalisation, $P_0$, the concentration at $R_{500}$, $c_{500}$, and three parameters for the slope of the profile, which are $\gamma$ for the core, $\alpha$ for the intermediate radii, and $\beta$ for the outskirts.
 The best-fit parameters are given in Table \ref{tab:p_fit} for 3D and 3D-deprojected profiles.
-The priors are the value from \cite{ade2013planck} ($P_0$=6.41, $c_{500}$=1.81, $\alpha$=1.33, $\beta$=4.13, $\gamma$=0.31) and the bounds are respectively [0,600],[0,20],[0,10],[0,50] and [-10,10]. \\
+The priors are the values from \cite{ade2013planck} ($P_0$=6.41, $c_{500}$=1.81, $\alpha$=1.33, $\beta$=4.13, $\gamma$=0.31) and the bounds are, respectively, [0,600], [0,20], [0,10], [0,50], and [-10,10]. \\